The arrangement of the upper teeth in humans. Features of the structure of teeth

 • crowns,

-• necks,
+• cervix,

-• root.
+• root

 Histological structure of the tooth

-The structure of milk teeth in children
+The structure of baby teeth in children

 Teeth are a very complex system of the human body.
-They carry a huge burden throughout their lives.
-At the same time, each tooth has its own shape, the most suitable for its purpose, the number of tubercles designed for efficient food processing, its own root system and their location in the alveolus.
+They bear a tremendous burden throughout their lives.
+Moreover, each tooth has its own shape, the most suitable for its purpose, the number of tubercles intended for efficient processing of food, its own root system and their location in the alveolus.

-In addition, the internal structure of the teeth is also not simple.
+In addition, the internal structure of teeth is also not simple.
 They consist of several layers that have their own purpose and properties.

 In particular, tooth enamel is the hardest tissue in the entire body, which makes it easy to process food.